bokal2/Intelligent-chatbot/README.md

 # Intelligent-chatbot
-An intelligent chatbot for answering questions about common healthy eating habits and also providing suggestions to the users
+An intelligent chatbot for answering questions about a movie, fetching information from IMDb APIs.
+Providing users with suggestions best on their queries.

 # Technology stack used: